 New industrial subsidiaries such as Samsung Heavy Industries, Samsung Shipbuilding, And Samsung Precision Company, Samsung Techwin, were founded.

 Not only that, but throughout the same period, history began Samsung industry began to invest.

 in heavy industry, chemistry, as well as petrochemicals, which provides a promising development path for the industry.

 Samsung’s corporate history began to penetrate the electronics industry in 1969.

 With some divisions focused on electronics — their initial product was black-and-white TV.

 Throughout the 1970s, Samsung began exporting home electronics out of the country.
-At that time Samsung has become a major manufacturer in Korea, and has acquired a 50 percent stake in Korea Semiconductor.
+At that time, Samsung became a major manufacturer in Korea and acquired a 50 percent stake in Korea Semiconductor.